witnet/bls-solidity/README.md

 # bls-solidity [![TravisCI](https://travis-ci.com/witnet/bls-solidity.svg?branch=master)](https://travis-ci.com/witnet/bls-solidity)

-`bls-solidity` is an open source fast and effective implementation of BN256 operations written in Solidity.
+`bls-solidity` is an open source fast and effective implementation of the 256- bit Barreto-Naehrig (BN256) curve operations written in Solidity.
 More precisely, this library implements all the necessary curve arithmetic to perform BLS signatures.
-Currently only the Elliptic Curve (EC) `bn256` is supported.
+Currently only the Elliptic Curve (EC) `bn256` is supported, as this is the only curve for which certain operations are subsidized by the EVM in the form of precompiled functions.
+However, adding support to new curves should be straight forward.

 _DISCLAIMER: This is experimental software. **Use it at your own risk**!_

 The solidity library has been designed aiming at decreasing gas consumption and its complexity due to EC operations.

-Both arithmetic for BN256 G1 and G2 groups is supported.
-The exported functions are:

-In G1:
+For that reasons, the `BN256G1` library makes use of the precompiled functions made available by the EVM.
+The operations in G2 are not subsidized, and therefore implementations for the most basic operations are available.

+Exported functions in field G1:

 - **add**:
   - _Description_: adds two points in Jacobian coordinates in G1